KMG1/Google-Coordinate-Grabber/README.md

 # Google Coordinate Grabber

 This small console app is designed to read in a tab delimited text file that contains address information.
 It then takes this information and runs it through Google's GeoLocation API Service in an attempt to determine the geographic coordinates.

+This was originally written as a quick utility to augment work I did for a friend who needed to display thousands of addresses onto Google Maps.
+The original file they worked with contained written addresses, so I wrote this program to quickly fetch the geographic coordinates to plot them on a webpage using Google Maps.

 ## Input File